 As you begin to map out your teaching of grammar, remember that you are building on a foundation that already exists.
 When grammar gets tough, remind your children that you are merely teaching them the vocabulary for the rules that they already know how to use.

 And be encouraged to know that there really aren’t that many grammar and usage rules that a good writer needs to know.
-One expert numbers only twenty-four essential grammar rules!
-You can do this.

 Why Should We Teach Grammar?